akiryk/tutorials-learning-lessons/AlgorithmsAndData/data-structures.md

 Good: it's easy to add and remove items and that there's no need to reorganize the underlying memory that holds the data, unlike with arrays.

 Bad: It can't look up an item quickly by index.

+### Arrays
+According to Primogen, an array is technically a way to store data in sequenced locations in memory.
+The locations will depend on the type of data being stored.
+If the data is 16kb each, less memory is needed for each element than 32b items.
+In a true array, you have to state up front the number of spots you want reserved as well as what is being reserved.
+In JavaScript, when we say we're using an array, we're actually using something that wraps an array.

+When we do something like `jsArray.unShift(value)`, we're changing the length of the array AND moving everthing over one spot.
+This has performance implications.
+It also means that we need the wrapper code to create a new array under the hood, a new array with more slots.
+In practice, JS probably creates arrays that come with a few extra slots just in case — but not tons of extra spots.

 ### Stacks and Queues